-Can students obtain scholarships for tuition and fees for the college classes while they are concurrently enrolled in high school?
+Can students obtain Federal financial aid and scholarships for tuition and fees for the college classes while they are concurrently enrolled in high school?

 What payment options are available if a student can’t afford to pay tuition, fees, and book costs at the time of enrollment?

 How do students find out their current grades in their College courses?

 Each Cowley student is created an identification number and provided access to log into Campus Connect, the student information system.
 Through Campus Connect, students can view academic information such as their grades, schedules, unofficial transcripts and other pertinent information.
 Information on accessing Campus Connect is provided to students at the time of enrollment or through their instructor.